Commodity Market: Gold price rises

-In the commodity market, the price of gold and silver has climbed up.
-In New Delhi, the price of gold today has risen by Rs 200 to Rs 32,870 per 10 gram.
+In the commodity market, the price of gold and silver rallied up.

-In the global market, spot gold was trading lower at $ 1,281.70 an ounce, while silver was down at $ 14.61 an ounce in New York.

 Post Your Comments